 03 of 07

 City Taxi has been operating in Toronto for more than 30 years.
 They shuttle people to and from airports and medical visits and also handle small moving jobs and rush parcel service.
 Call or download the app.

 04 of 07

-Co-Op Cabs has been operating in Toronto for over 60 years.
+Co-op Cabs, with their red and yellow cars, has been operating in Toronto for over 60 years.
 It's a unique company in that the drivers are also the owners and shareholders.
 Every shareholder that owns and operates a Co-op Cab has a vote and shares in the profits of the company and helps to decide its direction.
-Co-Op Cabs provides 45,000 trips each month to riders with special needs.
+Co-op Cabs provides 45,000 trips each month to riders with special needs.
 Call or download the app.

-Crown taxi is now part of Co-Op Cabs.
+Crown taxi and Royal Taxi are both now part of Co-op Cabs.

 416-504-2667Continue to 5 of 7 below.

 Diamond Taxicab is another easily recognizable taxi in the city and has provided cab service in Toronto since 1949.
 Today they have an app for easier booking and operate 24 hours a day.
 However, they do not have vans or taxis that are wheelchair accessible.